indieweb/wordpress-indieweb/readme.txt

 * Post Kinds - Allows you to reply/like/RSVP etc to another site from your own, by adding support for kinds of posts to WordPress.
 * Syndication Links - Adds fields to a post to allow manual entry of syndication links as well as automatically from a supported syndication plugin.
 Fully supports Social, partial support for NextScripts: Social Networks Auto-Poster (aka SNAP).
 * MicroPub - A MicroPub Server
-* IndieWeb Press-This - Adds IndieWeb markup to the WordPress Press-This bookmarkets to allow you to respond on your site with one-click.
 * Indieauth - The plugin lets you login to the WordPress backend via IndieAuth.
 It uses the URL from the profile page to identify the blog user.
 * Bridgy Publish - User Interface for the Brid.gy Web Service